Insight-Services-APAC/copilot-lab-r/README.md

 # GitHub Copilot Lab in R

 ## Introduction
-In this lab, we will use GitHub Copilot to assist us in performing common R tasks.
-We will generate a CSV file containing employee data, read the data into R, perform some data manipulation and analysis, and finally visualize the data.
+In this lab, we will use GitHub Copilot to assist us in performing a variety of R tasks, such as generating data, data manipulation, data analysis, pulling data from REST API's, refactoring code and using R to build a predictive ML model.

 ## Prerequisites
 - Basic knowledge of R programming